timescale/docs/timescaledb/how-to-guides/backup-and-restore/timescaledb-backup.md

    $ cd ~/go/src/github.com/timescale/timescaledb-backup/
    $ go install ./cmd/...
    ```
-   The binaries will be available on your GOPATH.
+1. The binaries are available on your `GOPATH`.
+You can find them with this command:
-    Find it with:
     ```bash
     $ go env
     ```